 Mohamed S. El-Aasser

-Professor Emeritus of Polymer Science in the School of Materials at The University of Manchester in the United Kingdom.
+Peter A. Lovell is a Professor Emeritus of Polymer Science in the Department of Materials of the School of Natural Sciences at The University of Manchester in the United Kingdom.
 He was founding Chairman of the UK Polymer Colloids Forum, which was established in 1993, and was Chairman of Macro Group UK from 2004-2007.
 His research focuses mainly around aspects of emulsion polymerization and related processes.
 Prominent in this research has been synthesis of core-shell and multi-layer particles (for applications in toughening plastics and as soft adhesives) and studies of the chemistry (and extent) of branching and grafting, including grafting to water-soluble polymeric colloid stabilizers.
-Recent research includes a novel chemistry for room-temperature crosslinking during latex film formation, synthesis of new nitroxides for use in controlled miniemulsion polymerization, development of click chemistry for latex particle functionalization and the lead role in a European collaborative research programme for development of high- performance water-borne pressure-sensitive adhesives.
+Recent research includes a novel chemistry for room-temperature crosslinking during latex film formation, synthesis of new nitroxides for use in controlled miniemulsion polymerization, development of click chemistry for latex particle functionalization and the lead role in a European collaborative research programme for development of high-performance water-borne pressure-sensitive adhesives.

 Peter A. Lovell

-Ying-Yuh Lu graduated from Emulsion Polymers Institute at Lehigh University with a Ph.D. degree in Polymer Science and Engineering in 1988, and joined 3M the same year.
-He has been working in waterborne pressure sensitive adhesives, primers and coatings for applications including Scotch® Tapes and Post-it® Notes for 30 years.
-Ying-Yuh has 49 U.S. patents.
-He recently retired as Corporate Scientist in 3M Stationery and Office Supplies Division and was inducted into 3M Carlton Society, 3M’s Hall of Fame for Scientists, in 2010.
+Ying-Yuh Lu graduated from Emulsion Polymers Institute at Lehigh University with Ph.D. degree in Polymer Science and Engineering in 1988, and joined 3M the same year.
+He has worked in waterborne pressure sensitive adhesives, primers and coatings for applications including Scotch® Tapes and Post-it® Notes for 30 years.
+Ying-Yuh holds 49 U.S. patents and was inducted into 3M Carlton Society, 3M’s Hall of Fame for Scientists, in 2010.
+He retired as a Corporate Scientist in 3M Stationery and Office Supplies Division in 2018.

 Professor Emeritus, Georgia Institute of Technology.
 Ph.D. in Chemical Engineering from the University of Wisconsin working in the field of emulsion polymerization reactor dynamics.
 Industrial experience with E.I.
 DuPont de Nemours & Company in the areas of emulsion polymerization and digital process control.
 Research interests in emulsion polymerization, polymerization reaction engineering, digital control of polymerization reactors, system dynamics and nonlinear control.
 Consultant to various companies in the area of polymerization reaction engineering.